BroadbandForum/usp/specification/messages/index.md

 # Messages

+USP contains messages to create, read, update, and delete Objects, perform Object-defined operations, and allow agents to notify controllers of events.
+This is often referred to as CRUD with the addition of O (operate) and N (notify), or CRUD-ON.

 *Note: This version of the specification defines its messages in Protocol Buffers v3 (see [encoding](/specification/encoding/)).
 This part of the specification may change to a more generic description (normative and non-normative) if further encodings are specified in future versions.*

 These sections describe the types of USP messages and the normative requirements for their flow and operation.
 USP messages are described in a protocol buffers schema, and the normative requirements for the individual elements of the schema are outlined below: